pradeepin2/create-web-component-typescript/README.md

 - Go to repository settings and create a github page as static site
 - open your github page url to see your web component in typescript action.

+credits to my experiment:
+1. MicroSoft for typescriptServices.js
+2. bsarat for transpiler.js
+3. polymer for providing shim allows elements written in, or compiled to, ES5 to work on native